 Located in an uptown residential area, the well-established Scaramouche Restaurant is a longtime favorite with Torontonians and their guests.
 The restaurant's location on a slight hill offers diners a panoramic view of the city skyline.
 As good as that is, it's not really what draws them here though—it's the food, the consistency and the choice of fine dining in the main room or savoring a more relaxed atmosphere in the pasta bar.
 The chef is always showcasing a new menu, and the desserts are exceptional, particularly the coconut cream pie, made in-house by the resident pastry chef.

 No list of the favorite restaurants in Toronto would be complete without recommending a trip to the city's “Little Italy,” and Trattoria Giancarlo has been pleasing the locals in this bustling area for years.
 In the summer the area beats with activity, and diners enjoy the outdoor patio, where they can feel the ambience of the area, a unique ethnic village.
 The food is fabulous and rivals any kitchen with fine Italian fare.
-It boasts a romantic flair with its coziness and has earned a reputation as a great spot to take a date.
+It boasts a romantic flair with its coziness and has earned a reputation as a fun place for couples to go on a date.

 See all the AAA Diamond rated

 EventsIn addition to its many cultural and historic landmarks, this destination hosts a number of outstanding festivals and events that may coincide with your visit.

 A vibrant world-class city, Toronto has something for everyone at any time of the year.
 Bundle up in late January through early February to take part in Toronto's WinterCity Festival , a 2-week extravaganza showcasing the city's diversity through arts, entertainment and cuisine.
 Theater troupes perform spectacles and many restaurants participate in the culinary celebration by offering a selection of menu items at special rates.